Docker vs. Containerd: A Quick Comparison (2023)

 It's easy to see that the Docker CLI is not necessarily required for this action.
 This means we don't really need Docker with all of its parts, such as the Docker CLI, Docker Daemon, and some of its other bits and pieces.
 However, we still need containerd and runc to start a container.

 So why not tell Containerd directly about our intention?
-If we skip running Docker CLI, and the Docker Daemon, at least we would use less memory on our system, right?
+If we skip running Docker CLI and the Docker Daemon, we will at least use less memory on our system, right?
 It would be more efficient, that is true.
 It's one of the reasons why Kubernetes removed Docker and opted to use Containerd directly.
 But that's a tradeoff that is only useful on servers running hundreds of containers.

 For our personal computer, where we just run a few containers and test things out, this wouldn't make a noticeable difference.
 But if Kubernetes can skip the middleman that is Docker and tell containerd directly about what it wants to do, containers can start up a bit faster.
 And half a second here, half a second there, with hundreds of containers, can add up and show noticeable improvements.